Reuben Ewing

-Reuben Ewing (born Cohen on November 30, 1899) was a Ukrainian-born American professional baseball player for the St. Louis Cardinals.
+Reuben Ewing (born Reuben Cohen; November 30, 1899 – October 5, 1970) was an American professional baseball player for the St. Louis Cardinals.

 Early life

-Ewing (then Cohen) was born in Odessa, Russian Empire to Ukrainian-Jewish parents and emigrated with them to the United States in 1904, and was Jewish.
+Ewing was born in Odessa, Russian Empire to Ukrainian-Jewish parents and emigrated with them to the United States in 1904.
 As a child he showed brilliant athletic talent, a foreshadow of his later achievement of making the major leagues.
 In order to avoid antisemitism Cohen became "Ewing".
 He later attended Hartford High School and Lebanon Valley College.

 Professional career

 In 1921, while still a student at Lebanon Valley, Reuben received a contract with the St. Louis Cardinals.
 His short career featured no highlights and lasted only three games and spanned only seven days from June 21 to June 27.

 In the only plate appearance of his professional career, he was struck out by future Hall of Fame pitcher Eppa Rixey while pinch hitting for pitcher Tink Riviere.